hardkap/pritlog/README.txt

 ====================
 Upload all files to your server.
 Make sure the PHP file is executable by changing the permissions.

-To configure it open index.php and edit the configuration options.
+To configure it open config.php and edit the configuration options.
 They are pretty self explainatory.

 Enjoy!